Sam152/tracking-poker/README.md

 ## Infrastructure

+Where possible, all components use on-demand pricing (DynamoDB, ECS, Fargate), to keep costs low when infrastructure is idle.

 ### Infrastructure-as-code

 This project deploys to AWS using infrastructure-as-code via a number of [CDK Stacks](./infra/lib/).
 CDK provides constructs at varying degrees of abstraction for orchestrating the creation of AWS services, using CloudFormation templates as an intermediary.

 ### Observability